Get your team started in minutes

 This setup is often used in contemporary businesses that characterize their operations with cooperation and fast-turnaround cycles.

-Example: A product team made up of a designer, developer, and marketer is seen as a linked entity in the organization's network that is larger than their unit.
+Example: In a Team-Based Organizational Structure Template, a product team made up of a designer, developer, and marketer is seen as a linked entity in the organization’s larger network, beyond just their individual unit.

 The network model visualizes distributed teams and partnerships.
 It’s especially relevant for remote-first or hybrid organizations where team members are spread across regions or even companies.